UK Founder Series: Top Tips to Follow When Flipping to a Delaware Corporation

 11 minute read | March.30.2023

 Convertible securities such as simple agreements for future equity (SAFEs), advance subscription agreements (ASAs) and conventional convertible loan notes (CLNs) are increasingly used as agile and flexible funding instruments, as they can provide companies with short-term, quick-access capital that only converts into equity based on future events and/or valuations.
-Our Deal Flow 3.0 data shows a 47% increase in the number of convertible debt financings in 2022 as compared to 2021.
+Our Deal Flow 5.0 data shows that in 2024, ASAs and SAFEs accounted for 63% of all convertible deals, outpacing debt-based instruments.
+The proportion of convertible financings increased to 33% of all rounds, reflecting ongoing market uncertainty and the desire to delay setting a fixed valuation.

 In the tenth instalment of Orrick's Founder Series, our Technology Companies Group offer key guidance for UK founders looking to this alternative financing option while they set up for their next equity round and explore some of the key terms found in these instruments.